 You can learn how to take the best out of an equalizer!

 You will understand in a practical way how to use an equalizer and get better results in your mixes and music productions.
 The techniques shown in this course will work in the home or pro studio (with any DAW) and in live sound situations as well.
 Either with hardware or software EQ's, and when editing or mixing audio!

 This course is a great option for DJ's, music producers, musicians, sound technicians, audio enthusiasts, etc.

 First, we will deal with the concept of frequency and how it is perceived.
 We will understand the frequency ranges and their importance in sound.
 This is crucial for proper equalization.
 You will never get a great sound unless you learn what to hear even before touching the EQ!
 This course is based on that principle.

 Then we will tackle the application of audio filters to minimize unwanted frequencies or to create special effects.

-After that we will work with equalizers, we will show the different kinds of EQ's and their applications.
-You'll see demonstrations of equalization procedures for different instruments, learning which frequencies cause the most common problems for different instruments and you'll be able to practice with the included material.
+After that, we will work with equalizers, and we will show the different kinds of EQ's and their applications.
+You'll see demonstrations of equalization procedures for different instruments, learn which frequencies cause the most common problems for different instruments and you'll be able to practice with the included material.

 Finally, we'll talk about Audacity, the free audio editor, and how you can use it to equalize your material without buying any specialized software.